lyonthezhang/337-proj1/README.md

 ### Extra Functions:
 **Red Carpet:**
-<br> For red carpet, we return the 5 best dressed and 5 worst dressed people of the night.
+<br> For red carpet, we return the 5 best dressed, 5 worst dressed, and 5 most controversial dressed people of the night.
 First we filter for tweets with the words 'best dress' and 'worst dress'.
 Then we create a dictionary of names and every time a person is mentioned, the counter for best dress or worst dress increments.
-We return the 3 highest best dress and 3 highest worst dress scores.
+We return the 5 highest best dressed, 5 highest worst dressed, and 5 most controversial scores.
+We define a score as controversial if the ratio between 'best dress' and 'worst dress' is close to 1.
 <br>
 <br>**Sentiment:**
 <br> For sentiment, we used the library TextBlob in order to determine how people were tweeting about the awards show.
 We created linear counters of sentiment from 'ABSOLUTELY HORRENDOUS' to 'ASTRONOMICALLY BEAUTIFULLY WONDERFUL'.
 We returned the most common sentiment and the average positive and negative scores among the tweets.